wr0ngway/pytivo-video-manager/README.txt

 PyTivo Video Manager

+version 0.4b

+Increased list size on HD screen from 12 to 14

 version 0.4

 Added an info page that pops up when you press the info button and displays all the metadata about the current video